braathwaate/stratego/README.md

 	C. Protect its flag.
 	D. Determine opponent piece ranks through bluffing or baiting.
   5. Static position analysis.
 Unlike chess, stratego probably requires more pre-processing because it is difficult to obtain the search depths that would render it obsolete.
 The simple maze running approach has severe limitations and should be replaced by forward pruning and deep search.
 Once the goal for a piece has been established, the move sequence can be determined by selecting only that piece and neighboring pieces on its journey in a deep tree search.
 Ideally, these chases could be run in parallel on separate threads while the broad search continues on the main thread, taking advantage of today's multiple core hardware.
+  6. Performance Tuning.
+Use perf and perf-map-agent to locate hotspots.
-  6. Setups.
+  7. Setups.
 Many of the initial setups, especially the non-bombed setups are ridiculous.
 If you encounter one of these setups, remove the line from resource/ai.cfg.
 Better yet, run an automated test against the AI evaluator and remove the setups that lose badly.
 Another idea: design an automated test using just the bad setups and improve the ai win ratio with just bad setups.
 (You can find the one that was used in the first line of ai.out.)
-  7. Opponent bots.
+  8. Opponent bots.
 Improve or add opponent bots in [Stratego AI Evaluator](https://github.com/braathwaate/strategoevaluator).
-  8. Add AI player to TCP/IP server.
+  9. Add AI player to TCP/IP server.
 The Stratego server supports two person play over TCP/IP.
 Currently it does not support playing the AI over TCP/IP.
 The AI player should be added to the Lobby so that any player can play the AI over TCP/IP.
 The server will need to fork the AI player upon player request.
 Add a new View object (like the AITest object) to create an AI client for TCP/IP play.

 AI Regression Testing
 ---------------------